PaystackOSS/plugin-payment-forms-for-wordpress/README.md

 # Payment Forms for Paystack

-Welcome to the Paysment Forms for Paystack repository on GitHub.
+Welcome to the Payment Forms for Paystack repository on GitHub.

+The **Payment Forms for Paystack** plugin allows merchants to create forms with multiple input fields where they can have customers pay before submission.
+It also works with recurring payments.

 Here you can browse the source, look at open issues and keep track of development.

-If you are a developer, you can join our Developer Community on [Slack](https://slack.paystack.com).

 ## Installation